-Though most patients can be easily ventilated with a bag mask, some may present serious difficulties.
+Though most patients can be easily ventilated with a bag valve mask, some may present serious difficulties.
+Here are the predictors.

 Altered Mental State

-A person in an altered state of consciousness that prevents them from following directions or understanding what is happening is less likely to be cooperative.
+A person in an altered state of consciousness is less likely to be cooperative because they may not be able to follow directions or understand what is happening.
 They may also struggle to remain still or follow directions, making ventilation difficult.
 Patience, compassion, and a slow approach often help.
 People with dementia, pediatric patients, intoxicated patients, and patients with intellectual disabilities may need additional support to tolerate ventilation.

 Patients with a BMI greater than 30 can present ventilation difficulties because of structural differences in their faces and airway.
-Note that it can be difficult to assess BMI from looking at a person, so gaining data about height and weight may help first responders anticipate potential challenges.
+Despite what many think, it’s impossible to assess BMI based on appearance alone, so gaining data about height and weight may help first responders anticipate potential challenges.

 Facial obstructions can make ventilation more difficult.
 A very short jaw is a common predictor, but difficult ventilation does not require structural anomalies.
 Simply having a beard has been shown to interfere with ventilation.